fangq/mcx/README.txt

 MCX is written in CUDA and can be used with NVIDIA hardware with the native NVIDIA drivers, or used with the open-source GPU Ocelot libraries for CPUs and AMD GPUs.
-An OpenCL implementation of MCX, i.e. MCX-CL, was announced on July, 2012, and supports NVIDIA/AMD/Intel hardware out-of-box.
+An OpenCL implementation of MCX, i.e. MCX-CL, was announced on July, 2012.
+It supports NVIDIA/AMD/Intel hardware out-of-box.
 If your hardware does not support CUDA, please download MCXCL from the below URL: